kubernetes-sigs/scheduler-plugins/pkg/highloadfilter/README.md

 - Embedded load-watcher mode uses load-watcher's library lifecycle and HTTP listener.
 Use the service mode when multiple scheduler processes or plugins need an independently managed metrics pipeline.
+- HighLoadFilter does not implicitly exempt DaemonSet-managed Pods.
+Because the DaemonSet controller targets each Pod to a specific node, rejecting that node can leave the Pod pending.
+Critical node agents that must run on every eligible node should use a scheduler profile without HighLoadFilter.
 - HighLoadFilter does not evict or reschedule Pods that are already running.